Beavis and Butt-Head Do America: Plot

 Muddy finds Beavis and Butt-Head.
 After learning that Dallas intends to meet them, he puts them in his trunk and drives on.
 In Virginia, they jump out onto the interstate and cause a 400-car pileup.
 They walk past the scene and get back on the tour bus, stopping at the Capitol before reaching the White House.
-Muddy confronts Dallas in a parking garage before she can meet Beavis and Butt-Head.
-She seduces him and they have sex in his car, but they are found and arrested by the ATF.
+Muddy captures Dallas in a parking garage before she can meet Beavis and Butt-Head, but she is able to distract him with seduction and they have sex in his car, resulting in them being found and arrested by the ATF.

 The ATF is dispatched to the White House because Beavis and Butt-Head are there on the same day as a peace conference.
-Beavis consumes caffeine and sugar and transforms into Cornholio, his hyperactive alter ego.
+Beavis turns into his alter-ego Cornholio after consuming caffeine and sugar.
 Wandering into the Oval Office, he picks up the red phone, causing a military alert.
 Meanwhile, Butt-Head attempts to seduce Chelsea Clinton, but is thrown out of her bedroom window before he is detained and cavity-searched by ATF officers.

 Beavis goes to their neighbor Tom Anderson's travel trailer, where Anderson catches him masturbating and throws him out.
-The ATF, thinking Beavis has the X-5 Unit, are about to open fire when Anderson throws out Beavis's shorts.
-The shorts are ripped, and the X-5 Unit flies into Butt-Head's hand, and he casually gives it to Flemming.
-Anderson is falsely accused of trying to frame Beavis and Butt-Head for a crime of his own and is arrested along with Dallas and Muddy while his wife is taken for a cavity search.
+The ATF, thinking Beavis has the X-5 Unit, are about to open fire when Anderson throws out Beavis's ripped shorts.
+The X-5 Unit then flies into Butt-Head's hand, and he casually gives it to Flemming, making Flemming and the ATF realize the boys are innocent.
+Anderson is falsely accused of trying to frame Beavis and Butt-Head for his own crime and is arrested along with Dallas and Muddy while his wife is taken for a cavity search.
 Flemming proclaims Beavis and Butt-Head heroes, and they meet President Bill Clinton, who makes them honorary ATF agents.
-Beavis and Butt-Head return to Highland, upset that they did not have sex or receive money, but they find their TV at the motel and walk into the sunset carrying it back home, insulting each other along the way until Beavis suggests stopping by Anderson's tool shed.
+Beavis and Butt-Head return to Highland, upset that they did not have sex or receive money, but they find their TV at the motel and walk into the sunset carrying it back home.